-The only real danger on the trail are snakes, which are very common throughout summer in Mount Buffalo National Park.
+Snakes are very common throughout summer in Mount Buffalo National Park.
 I did see a snake (pictured below) on the trail coming back the second day.
 Just ensure that you give it plenty of room and it will leave you alone.
-You should carry a snake bite bandage with you though, just in case.

 Fires are not allowed all year round while wild camping in the park.
 You’ll need to carry a JetBoil or similar hiking stove to cook your food.
 Check out my post on how to plan your food for hiking for ideas.

 There is limited phone reception on this trail.
 I did have some Optus reception at the camping area, but not much.
 I did have good signal on Mt McLeod summit though.

 Read next: How to Leave No Trace and Be Respectful in the Outdoors